-Prince Harry and Meghan Markle are coming to Queensland (and you can create your own Royal Tour)
+Prince Harry and Meghan Markle have visited Queensland (and you can create your own Royal Tour)

-Prince Harry and Meghan Markle are coming to Australia in late October, and a royal tour wouldn’t be complete without a Queensland holiday in the sunshine.
+Prince Harry and Meghan Markle have visited Australia and a royal tour wouldn’t be complete without a Queensland holiday in the sunshine.
 It is called QUEENSland after all!

-Since it will be far too short and sweet, we’ve put together the best of Queensland’s luxe destinations so you can follow in their royal footsteps.
+Since it’s been far too short and sweet, we’ve put together the best of Queensland’s luxe destinations so you can follow in their royal footsteps.
 Get your curtsey ready and tell the Duke and Duchess we said hi!

 Who knows, maybe they’ll be tempted to extend their stay…